 I was trying to score a triple ton for 4-5 years and I could achieve it.
 It took me few days to sink in with the fact that I scored a triple ton. 🙂

 Sandy: You were part of the India U-19 World Cup winning team of 2012 in Australia.
+And now, you are doing pretty well in the Australian tour.
 Your comments on the achievement.

 Hanuma: It was a special tour for all the team members.
 Defeating Australia in Australia is a big achievement for us.
-The conditions were helpful for the Australian team but we managed to win the Under 19 World Cup against them.
+The conditions were helpful for the Australian team but we managed to win against them.
 If you clearly see our scorecards of all the matches, it was a total team contribution for most of the matches.
 It was a team effort and we all cherish the win.
+Yes, its a great honor to represent the country and play well in Australia.
+I shall strive hard and continue to do well for India.

 Quick Shot Round: